wleng2001/Graph_to_Text_mode_for_linux/README.md

 ### `cd GtT`
 Run installer:
 ### `sudo bash install.sh`
-Installer ask you for password to your linux account, because it edit system file.
+Installer ask you for password to your linux account, because it edit system file.\n Congratulation!
-Congratulation!
 You have installed GtT!

 -----